LucasJMO/E6Plus/classes/Cleric.md

 **Chaotic, Evil, Good, and Lawful Spells**: A Cleric can’t cast spells of an alignment opposed to his own or his deity’s (if he has one).
 Spells associated with particular alignments are indicated by the chaos, evil, good, and law descriptors in their spell descriptions.

-**Metamagician**: Once per day per two class levels a Cleric can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.
+**Metamagician**: Once per day per two class levels a Cleric can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Sculpt Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.

 **Turn or Rebuke Undead**(Su): Any Cleric, regardless of alignment, has the power to affect undead creatures by channeling the power of his faith through his holy (or unholy) symbol (see Turn or Rebuke Undead).